Morten Poulsen

-Morten Poulsen (born 9 September 1988) is a Danish professional ice hockey forward who currently plays for Herning Blue Fox in the Danish Metal Ligaen (DEN).
+Morten Poulsen (born 9 September 1988) is a Danish professional ice hockey player who is a winger for Herning Blue Fox of the Metal Ligaen.

 Playing career

 Poulsen was brought up in the Herning Blue Fox system before moving to Nordsjælland Cobras for the 2008–09 season.
 After two seasons with the North Zealand club, he returned to Herning before the 2010-11 season.
 Back with his hometown team, he enjoyed considerable success playing on a line with North American imports Bryan Marshall and Kevin Gardner.
 Poulsen finished runner-up in the regular season points race with 25 goals and 35 assists for a total of 60 points in 39 games.
 He won the Danish championship with Herning in 2007, 2008, and 2011.

 He signed with IK Oskarshamn of the Swedish second-tier league, the HockeyAllsvenskan, before the 2011-12 season.
 After four years with Oskarshamn, Poulsen left as a free agent to sign a one-year contract with Austrian club, Graz 99ers of the EBEL on 8 July 2015.

 In May 2016, he signed with the Pelicans Lahti of the Finnish Liiga.
 After one year, Poulsen left Finland coming back to EBEL, signing a one-year deal with HC TWK Innsbruck.